dayou5168/convert-pubk-to-auto/README.md

 ## Notice

-It's a tool copied and do some tweaks to simplify the convert process.
+This is a tool to convert public key to autonomys address. use the command line or run a server. simple and easy.